hackgvl/hackgreenville-com/CONTRIBUTING.md

 Our focused task-based discussions happen mostly within GitHub [Issues](https://github.com/codeforgreenville/hackgreenville-com/issues) and [Pull Requests](https://github.com/codeforgreenville/hackgreenville-com/pulls) (also known as PRs).

-You can also ask questions and connect with the development team in a less structured venue by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org)
+You can also ask questions and connect with the development team in a less structured venue by signing up for [HackGreenville Slack and join the #hg-labs channel](https://codeforgreenville.org)

 Before starting a new issue, please review and / or search the [current "open" issues](https://github.com/codeforgreenville/hackgreenville-com/issues/) to avoid duplicates.